VRP-REP/mapper/README.md

  2. You may simply input a sequence of integers into the text field.
 This sequence of integers should be separated either by commas or whitespace.
 After you input a sequence, hit the "Plot" button.

 Note that whenever a new solution is uploaded or a new route is entered, the existing routes will be cleared.

+<a name="route-display"></a>
+## Toggling route display
+If you have uploaded a solution file that contains more than one route, you can toggle the display of the routes by clicking on the routes' legend entries.

+![Toggle route display][routeToggle]

+[routeToggle]: ./assets/images/routeToggle.gif "Toggle route display"

 <a name="sol-format"></a>
 ## The VRP-REP Solution Format